veres-one/docs.veres.one/docs/developers/guides/create-did.md

 ### Coming Soon

-Node v12 support will be added in the upcoming v0.5 release.
+Node.js v12 support will be added in the upcoming v0.5 release.

 ## Install did-cli
 `did-cli` is a command line tool that allows the user to interact with the